NandanUpadhyay2611/RepoPilot/README.md

 ### 🔧 How This Project Can Be Extended
 - **Support for Additional Code Hosting Platforms:** Extend Repo-Pilot to integrate with GitLab, Bitbucket, and other platforms.
 - **Enhanced AI Capabilities:** Improve AI models for more accurate code documentation and intelligent search.
 - **Customizable Documentation Generation:** Allow users to define documentation formats and styles.
-- **Advanced Caching Mechanism:** Implement intelligent caching to optimize performance.
-- **Role-Based Access Control (RBAC):** Introduce user roles for better access management.
-- **Integration with CI/CD Pipelines:** Automate documentation updates and commit summaries within CI/CD workflows.

 ---